When to repair your computer and when to replace it

 • For MAC, Go to Finder -> Applications -> Utilities -> Disk Utility, and run repair disk on your selected hard drive

 Another software issue that could be causing problems is the web browser which may be taking up too much resources.
+Settings can be set in the browser to reduce resource consumption.

 Make sure your drivers are all up to date because old and faulty drivers can cause issues.